JHalvor/csharp-oop-dependency-injection-workshop/README.md

  # C# Dependency Injection with a Concrete Class

- Pass an class into another in the:
+ Pass a class into another in the:

 - constructor
 - method